lisa-lumos/DevOps/01-intro-to-devops.md

 Code (developers commits code) -> Code Build (Deployable software: Artifact) -> Code Test (Unit & Integration test) -> Code Analysis (Vulnerability, best practices) -> Delivery (Deploy changes to staging) -> DB/Security changes (Every other ops changes) -> Software Testing (QA/Functional, load, performance, tests) -> Deploy to Prod -> Go Live (User traffic diverted to new changes) -> User Approval (User Feedback) -> Keep Monitoring (DevOps Lifecycle)

 ## Continuous Integration (CI)
 Continuous integration is an automated process in DevOps, which generates software and its features quickly and efficiently.
+It is `the automation of code build and test`.

 Traditionally, developers write code and work as a team.
 They store all this code at a version control system like Github.
 They pull an push code a few times a day (code changes happens continuously).
 This code will be moved to the build server to be built and tested, which generates the software (artifact at this stage), which is stored in a software repo.
 This artifact will be packaged in a specific format (war or jar in Java; DLL/EXE/MSI in Windows, etc).
 This artifact is then shipped to servers for further testing.
 Then after software testers approve, it can be shipped to production servers.